 An important part of the process is discussing your financing options with a mortgage professional.
 By doing this you can insure that you're not wasting time looking at houses that you cannot afford or not setting your heart on a house that isn't an option.
 Make sure you have pre-approval from your bank or mortgage professional before you get too involved in your hunt.

 Everybody has a different timeline for their purchase.
-I have had clients look for many months, and I have had clients purchase the first home they saw.
+We have had clients look for many months, and clients who have purchased the first home they saw.
 Everyone is different.
 Often it will depend on what type of market you are buying in (seller's market vs. buyer's market), but take your time.
 Do not rush into a purchase, and do not settle for just any home.
 This is a big deal, and you should plan on being patient and making the right decision.

 Take good notes because the more you see, the more difficult it becomes to remember the characteristics of each home.
 Write down what you saw, and what you did or did not like about the homes you toured.
 These notes can be extremely valuable when trying to assess the value of a home.